nickmmark/hemodynamic-calculations/README.md

 This repository contains several hemodynamic calculations including Cardiac Power Output (CPO), Pulmonary Artery Pulsatility Index (PAPI).

 ### Cardiac power output (CPO)
 Power is defined as work done per unit time.
-In the case of the heart, work is typically expressed as ventricular stroke work (VSW).
+In the case of the heart, work is typically expressed as ventricular stroke work (VSW), which is the area under the pressure volume curve.
+The product of VSW and heart rate (HR) is cardiac power output (CPO).
 ![](https://github.com/nickmmark/hemodynamic-calculations/blob/main/cardiac_stroke_work_figure.png)

-The product of VSW and heart rate (HR) is cardiac power output (CPO).
+We can measure the volume under the curve by subtracting the diastolic integral from the systolic integral:
 ```math
 VSW = \int_{ESV}^{EDV} P_{systolic} (V)\mathrm{d}V - \int_{ESV}^{EDV} P_{diastolic} (V)\mathrm{d}V
 ```
+We can approximate the mean arterial pressure as follows:
 ```math
 P_{mean arterial} = \frac{ \int_{ESV}^{EDV} P_{systolic} (V)\mathrm{d}V}{EDV - ESV}
 ```